 At registration you will be required to sign a disclaimer for event insurance.
-You will then get your number electronic dibber for timing and a route card.
+You will then get your number and an electronic dibber for timing.
 Attach the number to your handlebars so it is easily visible.

 Kinlochewe primary school will run the ‘lucky cyclist’ draw in the village hall during registration.
 Help support the local community by buying a ticket or two.
 It’s £1 a go and you can enter your competitor number as many times as you wish.
 The lucky number will be picked out once the event starts and the lucky cyclist will get £100.THE START